Back to Silas S. Brown's home page

 Actual completion of their surveys wasn't too difficult, although they have asked some multiple-choice questions to which my natural reaction would be "it depends what you mean by this word and/or it depends on the exact circumstances---I could write a paragraph about it" but that wasn't an option so I had to go for "not sure" or "don't know" which Ipsos apparently tries to discourage by displaying in grey text reminiscent of a disabled form control (perhaps to balance out the temptation to skip time-consuming questions?); I suppose these surveys are not focus groups.
 Some later surveys did allow free text entry (e.g. what do I think the issues with battery-powered aircraft might be); typing large amounts of text on the tablet would of course have been difficult even with the supplied magnetic pen, but if necessary I could arrange for a paragraph to be temporarily placed on a private website so I can copy and paste it into the survey, and I was also able to make English voice-recognition work on the tablet via a microphone button above the keyboard, although the accuracy of this is variable.
 We don't remember being given all the UK surveys mentioned on Ipsos's "News and Polls" web pages, so it seems they limit participant load by not enrolling everybody in every survey.

-Ipsos survey "points" could be converted into shopping vouchers for a supermarket of your choice, although "your choice" in this instance is limited to Tesco, Sainsbury's, M S, Argos or Amazon online.
+Ipsos survey "points" could be converted into shopping vouchers for a supermarket of your choice, although "your choice" in this instance is limited to Tesco, Sainsbury's, M&S, Argos or Amazon online.
 We were able to redeem discounts at both Tesco and Sainsbury's by asking a cashier to scan a barcode from a mobile screen, but in the case of Sainsbury's their cashier's machine refused to accept the voucher on the first day but accepted it on our following trip.
 We did not try the vouchers on either shop's self-checkout machines (we thought this experiment would be likely to delay the queue), and there was conflicting information about whether or not the discounts were permitted for use online so we didn't try that either.
-Balance enquiry was by refreshing the voucher page for Sainsbury's and by telephone for Tesco (0345 number provided) which we confirmed worked, in our case just telling us when the voucher had been spent as we had not tried using only part of the £10 balance---minimising shopping trips due to the pandemic means spending more than that each time.
+Balance enquiry was by refreshing the voucher page for Sainsbury's and by telephone for Tesco (0345 number provided) which we confirmed worked: if your shopping bill is less than the value provided, then the voucher is automatically 'part-spent' and some balance remains on it.
+At time of issue the expiry dates were set at 10 years for Amazon, 5 years for Tesco and just over 1 year for Sainsbury's.

 - We could not find any facility to access old vouchers via knowledge-panel login: if the email is accidentally deleted then the voucher is lost.
 But it might not have been deleted: the email application on the tablet came with the account's "sync period" set to 2 weeks (meaning it would not display any emails older than 2 weeks), so the first thing to try is to set this to "all time" to show older messages.